Ivan Eyre, Canada

-Former Location: Thornton Park, across from Vancouver Pacific Central Station, in Vancouver (April 2014 – November 2016)
+Former Location: Thornton Park, across from Pacific Central Station, in Vancouver (April 2014 – November 2016)

-Over the course of Ivan Eyre’s celebrated career, he has returned time and again to certain graphic motifs, a visual shorthand through which he explores deeply personal notions of self and identity.
-Central among these motifs is The Birdman, a figure Eyre remembers studying through “scores of drawn self-portraits with bird headdresses [which] became regular subjects in the studio.”
+Over the course of Ivan Eyre’s celebrated career, he returned time and again to certain graphic motifs, a visual shorthand through which he explored deeply personal notions of self and identity.
+Central among these motifs was The Birdman, a figure Eyre studied through “scores of drawn self-portraits with bird headdresses [which] became regular subjects in the studio.”